n1teshy/py-listener/README.md

 - `use_fp16`: a boolean flag indicating if the the voice detection and speech-to-text models should use [half precision](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) arithmetic to save memory and reduce latency, the default is `True` if CUDA is available, it has no effect on CPUs at the time of this writing so it's set to `False` by default on CPU environments.

 - `en_only`: a flag indicating only english language is going to be used in the collected audio, this is used to determine the best whisper model to use to convert speech to text.

+- `show_model_download`: a flag specifying if a progress bar should be displayed when downloading models.

 - `device`: this the device where the speech detection and speech to text conversion models run, the default is `cuda if available, else cpu`.